 In 1907, Mrs. Harriet Butler of the First Congregational Church started an English night school in a Chinese Mission for resident Japanese.
 From this humble beginning emerged what was to become the Japanese Congregational Church, with Rev. Tsutomu Kawata as the first pastor in 1911.
 His early ministry was characterized by strict discipline and puritanical decrees, which alienated the membership, until a visiting evangelist from Japan, Rev. Kanamori, gave him prayerful and helpful advice.
 This resulted in a completely changed attitude and heart on the part of the pastor, which enabled him to win back many to the church.
+In 1913, the church was incorporated as the Japanese Congregational Church.
 On March 16, 1916, however, while interceding in a quarrel, Rev. Kawata was fatally shot; thus becoming a martyr and the “seed of the church.”

 The Rev. Takeshi Banno succeeded Rev. Kawata.
 Through his leadership, the Japanese Congregational Church was erected in 1917 on East Canon Perdido Street (across from the main Post Office and where a partial cement-rock wall still stands!).
 Successive pastors and laity carried on the ministry.
 The church was self-supporting until the 1941 Evacuation Order caused all persons of Japanese ancestry to be sent to inland relocation camps.